cos1715/JS-project/ISSUE_TEMPLATE.md

 * which browser and its version

 ### Steps to reproduce
 Tell us how to reproduce this issue.
-Please provide a working demo.
+Please provide a working demo or some screenshots.

 ### Expected behaviour
 Tell us what should happen